elastic/integrations/packages/aws/docs/cloudtrail.md

 ## Overview
 The AWS CloudTrail integration allows you to monitor [AWS CloudTrail](https://aws.amazon.com/cloudtrail/).

-Use the AWS CloudTrail integration to collect and parse logs related to account activity.
+Use the AWS CloudTrail integration to collect and parse logs related to account activity across your AWS infrastructure.
 Then visualize that data in Kibana, create alerts to notify you if something goes wrong, and reference logs when troubleshooting an issue.